manikyaswathi/harp/README.md

  # Acknowledgements

-*This work has been funded by grants from the National Science Foundation, including the ICICLE AI Institute (OAC 2112606)*
+*This work has been funded by grants from the National Science Foundation, including the ICICLE AI Institute (OAC 2112606) and EAGER (OAC 1945347)*